rescawen/warehouse-node-backend/README.md

 The node server consists of routing files which are [database](https://github.com/rescawen/warehouse-node-backend/blob/main/db.js) and [routes](https://github.com/rescawen/warehouse-node-backend/blob/main/routes.json).
 The most interesting script is the probably the [api](https://github.com/rescawen/warehouse-node-backend/blob/main/api.js) which does the fetching of the JSON files from bad api.

+The basic of the [api](https://github.com/rescawen/warehouse-node-backend/blob/main/api.js) script is to go through all 3 categories which are beanies, facemasks and gloves and the 6 of a maximum of 8 different manufacturers.

+1. A for loop for the product categories is placed in an asynchronous function that gets the json files of each category.
+We then parse through these to find out the manufacturers which is returned at the of the function as its output.
+2. Once we know which manufacturers we are dealing with, a similar loop is done for manufacturers and we save the respective json files.

+INSERT DECISION DIAGRAM HERE

 ### Front-end React app at [separate repository](https://github.com/rescawen/reaktor-warehouse-app)